P-plater Car Insurance

 - Where you keep your car - Either locked in the garage or on the street.

-- Your driving habits - P1 drivers can receive up to 4 demerit points, while P2 drivers have a limit of 7.
-If your license is ever suspended, it may impact the price of your premium.
+- Your driving habits - P1 drivers (red Ps) can receive up to four demerit points, while P2 drivers (green Ps) have a limit of 7s even.
+If your licence is ever suspended, it may impact the price of your premium.

-- the type of car your own - While a more expensive car will obviously be more expensive to insure, the cost of repairs and replacements, its age, size and weight will also be a factor.
+- The type of car you own - While a more expensive car will obviously be more expensive to insure, the cost of repairs and replacements, its age, size and weight will also be a factor.

 What are my cover options for P-plater car insurance?